-The Company consistently maintains carried capital well in-excess of the following requirements:
+The Company assesses its capital based on the following requirements:

 - BMA Regulatory Capital Requirement as determined by the BSCR

 - AM Best BCAR model requirements

 - CISSA Capital Requirement; and

 - Internal Capital Requirement (ICR)

 iv. a description of the solvency self-assessment approval process including the level of oversight and independent verification by the board and senior executives.